Davey-Gravy/daviscoledotcom/content/books/loonshots.md

 - Vannevar Bush and DARPA
 - Pan-Am airlines
-- Statisn and the pharma industry
+- Statins and the pharma industry
 - Edwin Land and Polaroid